dsccommunity/dsccommunity.org/content/guidelines/getting-started-with-github.md

 **Git for Windows** installed a credential manager that will help you connect using your GitHub credentials.
-It will popup the first time your credentials are needed for example when pushing to a repository on GitHub.
+It will popup the first time your credentials are needed, for example when pushing to a repository on GitHub.

 ### Configure Git